Children's Hospital is part of the UPMC family.

 “At eight months old, she still had the same symptoms; nothing helped,” said her mother.
 “She looked like she was still three months old and only weighed six pounds.”

-With no clear signs of why Valeria was not eating or showing improvement, her doctors referred her to the International Services team at UPMC Children’s Hospital of Pittsburgh where they felt confident the specialists at UPMC Children's would be able to diagnose and treat Valeria better than they were able to in Mexico at the time.
+With no clear signs of why Valeria was not eating or showing improvement, her doctors referred her to the International Services team at UPMC Children’s Hospital of Pittsburgh where they felt confident that their specialists would be able to diagnose and treat Valeria better than they were able to in Mexico at the time.

 “The doctors told us that Valeria would not progress anymore and that she was not going to survive,” remembers Dexiree tearfully.
 “The prognosis was even worse than the renal tubular acidosis.
 We understood that we were not going to be able to change the diagnosis, but were determined to change the prognosis.
 That is what we have done and will continue doing.
 We decided to do everything we can and more to give our beloved Valeria the best quality of life.”